 The use of deep fat fryers or any other electric or gas deep fat fryers are expressly prohibited.

 Damage & Liability: the client and/or their contractors are liable for any and all damage caused by them to the premises and its fixtures, fittings and other contents howsoever caused.
-The owner shall take a refundable cautionary deposit as set out in the booking form.
-Any and all deductions from the Security Deposit are at the absolute and sole discretion of the Owner.
+Settlement of payment for damage must be paid to Hayne within two weeks of establishing the repair cost.
+For peace of mind during the planning stages it is advisable for the client to take out their own ‘wedding insurance’ which is very reasonably priced.
+The owner shall hold the initial booking deposit as a cautionary measure as set out in the booking form.
+Any and all deductions from this Deposit are at the absolute and sole discretion of the Owner.
 The client shall not attach, affix or otherwise fix anything to any part of the interior or exterior of the premises.

 The Owners Liability: the owner will be liable for death or personal injury caused by its negligence or that of its managers or staff but not otherwise (for the avoidance of doubt any person that is paid directly or indirectly by the client or other person for work undertaken at the premises shall not be construed as an employee or other officer of the owner).
 The owner confirms that it has and will maintain adequate public liability insurance and adequate insurance for The premises and its contents.